JohnnyHendriks/TestAdapter_Catch2/Docs/Settings.md

 Default: (?i:tafc_Single)

-With the `<ExecutionModeForceSingleTagRgx>` option you can set a regex value to match test case Tags that would force a test case to be run in `Single` execution mode, when the `Combined` execution mode is set.
+With the `<ExecutionModeForceSingleTagRgx>` option you can set a regex value to match test case Tags that would force a test case to be run in `Single` execution mode, when the `Combine` execution mode is set.

 > Introduced in v1.6.0